bellfeige/HealthwayMedical/README.md

 # HealthwayMedical

-Online appointment system for hospital, clinic or mutiple-branch medical institution
+An online appointment system for hospital, clinic or mutiple-branch medical institution

 ## Dependence
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.